bhartisaumya/Communitify_Backend/README.md

 Some of the features of the repository the mentioned below.

-Overview

-Communitify is a powerful platform designed to empower users in building and managing vibrant communities.
-With its user-friendly interface and comprehensive features, Communitify provides the tools you need to create, nurture, and sustain communities tailored to your vision.

-Key Features

 - Community Creation: Communitify allows you to effortlessly set up new communities.
 Define the purpose, name, and other essential details to give your community a unique identity.

 - Member Management: Invite and add members to your community, fostering a sense of belonging and collaboration.
 Easily manage member roles and permissions to ensure a smooth and organized community experience.